Homomorphism Tensors and Linear Equations: Introduction

 \subsection{Techniques}

 To explain our core new ideas, let us start from a simple and well-known result: two symmetric real matrices $A$, $B$ are co-spectral if and only if for every $k\ge 1$ the matrices $A^k$ and $B^k$ have the same trace.
-If $A$, $B$ are the adjacency matrices of two graph $G$, $H$, the latter can be phrased graph theoretically as: for every $k$, $G$ and $H$ have the same number of closed walks of length $k$, or equivalently, the numbers of homomorphisms from a cycle $C_k$ of length $k$ to $G$ and to $H$ are the same.
+If $A$, $B$ are the adjacency matrices of two graphs $G$, $H$, the latter can be phrased graph theoretically as: for every $k$, $G$ and $H$ have the same number of closed walks of length~$k$, or equivalently, the numbers of homomorphisms from a cycle $C_k$ of length~$k$ to~$G$ and to~$H$ are the same.
 Thus, $G$ and $H$ are homomorphism indistinguishable over the class of all cycles if and only if they are co-spectral.
-Note next that the graphs, or their adjacency matrices $A$, $B$, are co-spectral if and only if there is a unitary matrix $U$ (or orthogonal matrix, but we need to work over the complex numbers) such that $UA=BU$.
-Now, in \cite{dvorak_recognizing_2010,DellGR18} it was proved that $G$, $H$ are homomorphism indistinguishable over the class of all paths if and only if there is a pseudo-stochastic matrix $X$ such that $XA=BX$, and they are homomorphism indistinguishable over the class of all trees if and only if there is a doubly-stochastic matrix $X$ such that $XA=BX$.
-From an algebraic perspective, the transition from a unitary matrix in the cycle result to a pseudo-stochastic in the path result is puzzling: where unitary matrices are very natural, pseudo-stochastic matrices are much less so from an algebraic point of view.
+Note next that the graphs, or their adjacency matrices $A$, $B$, are co-spectral if and only if there is an orthogonal matrix $U$ such that $UA=BU$.
+Now, in \cite{dell_lovasz_2018} it was proved that $G$, $H$ are homomorphism indistinguishable over the class of all paths if and only if there is a pseudo-stochastic matrix $X$ such that $XA=BX$, and they are homomorphism indistinguishable over the class of all trees if and only if there is a doubly stochastic matrix $X$ such that $XA=BX$.
+From an algebraic perspective, the transition from an orthogonal matrix in the cycle result to a pseudo-stochastic in the path result is puzzling: where orthogonal matrices are very natural, pseudo-stochastic matrices are much less so from an algebraic point of view.
 Moving on to the tree result, we suddenly add non-negativity constraints---where do they come from?
-Our theory presented in \cref{sec:onelabel} provides a uniform and very transparent explanation for the three results.
+Our theory presented in \cref{sec:graphclasses} provides a uniform and very transparent explanation for the three results.
 It also allows us to analyse homomorphism indistinguishability over $d$-ary trees, for every $d\ge 1$, and to prove that it yields a strict hierarchy of increasingly finer equivalence relations.